Armageddon (1999): Storylines

 Another predominant rivalry heading into the event was between Big Show and Big Boss Man.
-Their rivalry was stemming back from Survivor Series, when Big Show defeated Boss Man and his team of Prince Albert, Viscera and Mideon in a one-on-four Survivor Series elimination match.
-Later that night, Big Show replaced an injured Stone Cold Steve Austin in a Triple Threat match for the WWF Championship against then champion Triple H and The Rock.
+Their rivalry was stemming back from in October, where Boss Man targeted the Big Show after his dad died, like stealing his dads casket, getting evidence Big Show is a bastard from his mom, breaking his heritage loom, etc., in Survivor Series, Big Show defeated Boss Man and his team of Prince Albert, Viscera and Mideon in a one-on-four Survivor Series elimination match.
+Later that night, Big Show replaced an injured "Stone Cold" Steve Austin in a Triple Threat match for the WWF Championship against then champion Triple H and The Rock.
 Big Show pinned Triple H to win the WWF Championship.
-On the November 15 edition of Raw is War, Big Boss Man became the #1 contender for the WWF Championship at Armageddon, by defeating Rock in a Hardcore match.
+On the November 15 edition of Raw is War, Big Boss Man became the #1 contender for the WWF Championship at Armageddon, by defeating The Rock in a Hardcore match.

 On the November 22 edition of Raw is War, The Rock was scheduled to wrestle Big Boss Man and Prince Albert in a tag team match with a partner of his choosing.
 He chose the audience to be his partner, making it a Handicap match.
 He was dominated throughout the match until Rock's former Rock 'n' Sock Connection partner Mankind came out to help him as his partner, reuniting Rock 'n' Sock Connection.
 The reunited team defeated Boss Man and Albert.
 On the November 25 edition of SmackDown!, Rock 'n' Sock Connection defeated The Holly Cousins (Hardcore Holly and Crash Holly) to become the #1 contenders for the WWF Tag Team Championship, being held by New Age Outlaws (Mr. Ass and Road Dogg) at Armageddon.

 At Survivor Series, Chyna defeated Chris Jericho to retain the WWF Intercontinental Championship.
 On the November 15 edition of Raw is War, Chyna and her manager Miss Kitty distracted Jericho during a match against Gangrel, allowing Gangrel to win the match.
 On the November 25 edition of SmackDown!, Chyna and Kitty cost Jericho another match, this time against Big Show for the WWF Championship.
 On the November 29 edition of Raw is War, a match was made between the two for the Intercontinental Championship when Jericho challenged Chyna for the title at Armageddon.